 You might not need to open your PC case at all.
 If you took care of cable management in the first place, you should be able to ensure that the cables inside haven’t shifted and that the air is flowing freely through the case.
 The fans of the graphics card will need to cool even more than before, so make sure the card can breathe.

 There are two ways of overclocking your GPU, first of all, it depends upon your operating system, if you are using a Windows-based system, you need the GPU manufacturer’s software to overclock, but if you are using a mining rig to earn cryptocurrency, you must go for HiveOs, the best Linux operating system used to mine, there is an option overclock your GPUs, so both ways vary upon the nature of work you are associated with.
 Let’s go deeper inside one by one.

 GPU Overclocking For Miners:

 Hi wealthy miners!
-If you are a beginner and want to start mining, well, you can mine using Windows based mining, you can use next step mentioned down here, however, the results would be optimal, you will get some kind of lower Hashrate.
+If you are a beginner and want to start mining, well, you can mine using Windows-based mining, you can use the next step mentioned down here, however, the results would be optimal, and you will get some kind of lower Hashrate.